bryankulba/design595/Design_595_Outline.md

 Projects for the final portfolio may be revised, the final grade will be a combination devised from the original and revised versions.
 Students will provide a description and list revisions made.

 Portions of grades may be arrived at using non-mathematical means.
+## Fine Print
+In the event that there are adjustments to the course outline, projects, schedule or resources, the course website ([github.com/bryankulba/design595](https://github.com/bryankulba/design595)) should be considered the canonical reference.
 ## The grading system at the University of Alberta is as follows:
 A+ / A / A- = Excellent
 B+ / B / B- = Good